Art al fresco

 For more, see On the Iron Trail.

-June 16, Snake Alley Art Fair in Burlington, Iowa.
-The fair along the famously crooked street in this Mississippi River town coincides with the Steamboat Days festival.
+June 19, Snake Alley Art Fair in Burlington, Iowa.
+The fair is held along the famously crooked street in this Mississippi River town.

 For more, see Drawn to Spring Green.